 The BSS team then carefully select an assessor, who then manage the learners’ journey.
 Our assessors are industry experts in their field and they are there to support the apprentice from the start of their journey in the workplace, right to the very endpoint.
 Our fully qualified educators deliver on all technical qualifications included within apprenticeship training packages.
 Where sector skills are taught, you can bet that those instructors have got years of experience in that role; their projects are built around real-life examples and when we say skills specifically, we mean apprentices get to be ‘hands-on’.
 We believe that this makes an apprenticeship delivered by TDR Training the best training opportunity around.

 We work with organisations widely across the STEM sector and one such apprenticeship within this sector is a Maintenance Technician role that specialises in Instrumentation and Control.
-The Instrumentation and Control Apprenticeship discipline trains apprentices to work with instruments that monitor and regulate temperature, pressure, level and flow.
+The Instrument Technician Apprenticeship discipline trains apprentices to work with instruments that monitor and regulate temperature, pressure, level and flow.
 These technicians play a crucial role in the safety and control systems within the process industries and are required to have an eye for detail, are methodical and logical in their approach to work.

 Some of the tasks that are carried out by technicians who undertake the Instrumentation and Control Technician Apprenticeship discipline are as follows: